Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Synthetic Data Generation

 \subsection{Latent Confounding via Unobserved Variable $U$}

 To reflect unmeasured societal influences (e.g., privilege, institutional access), we introduce a latent confounder $U \sim \mathcal{N}(0, 1)$, that affects intermediate variables such as years of education, capital gain, and hours of work per week, thereby indirectly influencing income.
+This reflects latent societal advantages that are not captured in observed features.

 The variables influenced by $U$ were selected based on evidence from the fairness literature and sociological theory.
 For example, years of education is shaped by early-life educational resources and family background \cite{nabi2018fair, pearl2009causality}.
 Similarly, capital gain reflects socioeconomic access to investments, and work hours are constrained by latent factors like flexibility or family obligations \cite{nabi2018fair, pearl2009causality, hardt2016equality, heckman2005inequality}.